seanwolfe/Cluster/README.md

+If this work is of use to you, please consider citing the following:

+Wolfe, Sean, and M. Reza Emami.
+"A Data-driven Approach to the Classification of Temporary Captures in the Earth-Moon System."
+2024 IEEE Aerospace Conference.
+IEEE, 2024.

 # Classifier Hyperparameter Tuning and Evaluation

 This repository contains a Python implementation for training and evaluating various classifiers, performing hyperparameter tuning, and analyzing multiple dataset forms.
 The primary goal is to apply machine learning classifiers to a variety of tasks with custom dataset preprocessing and tuning strategies.